b-rodrigues/korppi/docs/troubleshooting.md

 **Solutions:**
 1. Check the Comments panel (right sidebar)
+2. Click the comments counter in the bottom left to bring up the right sidebar.
-2. Look for highlight on the text
+3. Look for highlight on the text
-3. Check comment filter (show "All")
+4. Check comment filter (show "All")
-4. Reload document
+5. Reload document

 ---